 In most scenarios, bleach and water can be used to rid your house of mould; however, it doesn’t guarantee that mould won’t eventually creep its way back in.
 And what about those neglected, hard-to-reach areas?
 Those are the places where mould thrives the most!

 Let Sparklean protect your investments!
-For more than 20 years, we’ve been helping homeowners in Edmonton and St. Albert revive their humble abode with a wide range of trusted services, including flood restoration, mould removal, carpet cleaning and other non-emergency janitorial services.
+For more than 20 years, we’ve been helping homeowners in Edmonton and St. Albert revive their humble abode with a wide range of trusted services, including flood restoration, mould removal.

 If you suspect mould, call Sparklean before it takes over!